-The promotion of Ooblets has also been outside of traditional norms, as creators Rebecca Cordingley and Ben Wasser have been actively promoting the game’s characters and scenes online in order to build a fan base before the 2018 release.
+The promotion of Ooblets has also been outside of traditional norms, as creators Rebecca Cordingley and Ben Wasser have been actively promoting the game’s characters and scenes online in order to build a fan base before the release – hopefully later this year.

-The recently released GNOG is a puzzle game about exploring virtual toys, and has the option to play in VR via PlayStation VR.
+Award-winning puzzle game GNOG (opens in new tab) is about exploring virtual toys, and has the option to play in VR via PlayStation VR.
 The player has to experiment with a new GNOG head in each level – by pushing and pulling different levers or rotating the head, for example – to uncover its secrets.